Photo credit: They Live, Universal Pictures, 1988

 “In the socialist system, there’s a mix of both.
 The government operates the system to help all, but there is opportunity for private property and private wealth.
 That’s generally how we talk about it.”
 Back to Quill’s point: A socialist government could control all of the means of production — or it could, for example, use taxes to redistribute resources among the population.

 A Capitalist is stuck in the world that we see all the time on the internet, on TV, in movies, on the radio, etc..
-They see Hypernormalisation; they see no possibility for change and they accept hyper-normal conditions (situations which everyone knows are wrong and unjustified in an advanced, globalized, democratic moment in human history but everyone has accepted the stupidity of the market because they can’t envision any alternative to the system — to Capitalism.
+They see Hypernormalisation; they see no possibility for change so they accept hyper-normal conditions (situations which everyone knows are wrong and unjustified in an advanced, globalized, democratic moment in human history but everyone has accepted the stupidity of the market because they can’t envision any alternative to the system).

 The “post” in postmodern suggests “after”.
 Postmodernism is best understood as a questioning of the ideas and values associated with a form of modernism that believes in progress and innovation.